-The main new idea in this paper is to develop a state-dependent Markovian approximation for abandonments.
+The main new idea in this paper is to develop a statedependent Markovian approximation for abandonments.
 With invisible queues, it is natural to assume at the outset that waiting customers have IID times to abandon with a general cdf F having a density f, with the clock starting the instant the customer joins the queue.
 As an approximation, we propose having a state-dependent Markovian approximation for abandonments.
-Specifically, we will assume that a customer who is j^{th} from the end of a queue will abandon at rate α_j , independent of the rest of the history up to that point.
+Specifically, we will assume that a customer who is jth from the end of a queue will abandon at rate α_j , independent of the rest of the history up to that point.
 We will first develop a way to define suitable infinitesimal rates α_j and then develop a way to approximately analyze the queue with those state-dependent rates.

 The model with state-dependent Markovian abandonment rates arises naturally when customers are provided information about system state, as discussed in Whitt (1999).
 It is significant that we are not discussing that situation here.
 We are intending the state-dependent Markovian abandonments to serve as an approximation for the GI case that arises naturally with invisible queues, where customers are not given state information.
 Thus, from a direct modelling perspective, it is natural to expect that our approach might not work at all.
-If it does in fact work, then we may be able to apply the general Markovian M(n)/M(n)/s/r + M(n) model with state-dependent rates to many call-center situations, both when state information is provided and when it is not.
+If it does, in fact, work, then we may be able to apply the general Markovian M(n)/M(n)/s/r + M(n) model with statedependent rates to many call-center situations, both when state information is provided and when it is not.

 When trying to understand the behavior of the M/GI/s/r + GI model, an important initial insight is that, in contrast to single-server queues, waiting times in multiserver queues with a large number of servers tend to be quite small relative to the mean service times.
 This phenomenon is well known in call centers, and is reflected by the classical 80/20 rule.
-Since the mean length of the calls themselves tends to be 200 seconds or 400 seconds or even longer, that implies that the waiting times tend to be only 10% or 5% of a mean service time, or even less.
-Often about half of the customers do not have to wait at all, even though there may be a 5% abandonment rate.
+Since the mean length of the calls themselves tends to be 200 or 400 seconds or even longer, that implies that the waiting times tend to be only 10% or 5% of a mean service time or even less.
+Often, about half of the customers do not have to wait at all, even though there may be a 5% abandonment rate.

 The tendency for waiting times in multiserver queues to be relatively small is also supported by the heavy-traffic limit theorems for multiserver queues in which the number of servers, s, increases along with the traffic intensity, ρ , so that for some constant ξ .
-In that limiting regime the probability of delay approaches a proper limit strictly between 0 and 1; see Halfin and Whitt (1981), Puhalskii and Reiman (2000), Garnett, Mandelbaum and Reiman (2002), Chapter 10 of Whitt (2002), Whitt (2004a, 2005a), Jelenkovic, Mandelbaum and Momcilovic (2002) and Mandelbaum and Zeltyn (2004).
-For our purposes, the important limit is for the waiting times; in the limit as $s \to \infty$, the waiting times are asymptotically negligible; specifically, they are of order $O(1/\sqrt{s})$.
-Since waiting times tend to be relatively small, we see that what matters about the time-to-abandon cdf F is its behavior for small time arguments, not its moments or tail behavior.
+In that limiting regime, the probability of delay approaches a proper limit strictly between 0 and 1 (see Halfin and Whitt 1981; Puhalskii and Reiman 2000; Garnett et al. 2002; Whitt 2002, Chapter 10; 2004a, 2005a; Jelenkovic et al. 2004; Mandelbaum and Zeltyn 2004).
+For our purposes, the important limit is for the waiting times; in the limit as $s \rightarrow \infty$, the waiting times are asymptotically negligible; specifically, they are of order $O(1/\sqrt{s})$.
+Since waiting times tend to be relatively small, we see that what matters about the time-to-abandon cdf F is its behavior for small-time arguments, not its moments or tail behavior.

-$$(1-\rho)\sqrt{s} \to \xi \quad \text{as} \quad s \to \infty$$ (3.1)
+$$(1-\rho)\sqrt{s} \to \xi \quad \text{as } s \to \infty$$ (3.1)